 Questions You Legally Cannot Ask

 Before an interviewee becomes an employee there are certain questions an employer legally cannot ask.
 The reason for this law is to make sure no one is discriminated against due to race, gender, or ability.
 When hiring a nanny there is a fine line because you want to find the right fit for your family.
 In general, stay away from personal topics such as health, family situation and details of criminal history.
 You can ask only questions that specifically pertain to the position and their job responsibilities.
+If you’re concerned, you can look up laws surrounding this topic in each state.
 Do your best in this situation.

 It isn’t necessary to ask every candidate each one of these ten questions.
 During the interview, you will get a good idea of what kind of person this applicant is just by how she communicates with you.
-If you enjoy her company and she behaves professionally, it’s usually a good sign that she would make a great addition to your family.
+If you enjoy her company, she behaves professionally, and you align on the big topics, it’s usually a good sign that she would make a great addition to your family.
 Trust your gut.

 Nannies, if you are looking for questions to ask a potential nanny family in an interview, click here.